 The first setting to adjust is your blade setting.
 This controls the depth of the cut and will depend on the thickness of the material you are cutting and whether you are cutting cardstock or vinyl.
 It is a very important setting to get correct.

 I recommend that you start lower, potentially on a 2 or a 3 for vinyl or thinner paper.
+For some machines, it could be even lower again as it will depend on how new your blade is and other factors.
 Remember always do a test cut.
 Depending on the results then increase the depth accordingly.
 If it has hardly cut the material at all then increase the depth by 1 full number.
 If you are close to what you need then only increase by a half number.